-Available now: the second edition, fully revised & updated, of my book On the High Line: Exploring America’s Most Original Urban Park, the first illustrated guide to the High Line.
+The second edition, fully revised & updated, of my book On the High Line: Exploring America’s Most Original Urban Park, was published in 2014.
+First issued in 2012, it was the first illustrated guide to the High Line.
 With a preface and contributions by Rick Darke.
 Winner of the 2013 IPPY Award presented by the Independent Publishers for Travel Guidebook.
-For more about the new edition, published in May 2014, click here.

 With more than 400 photos and a ten-page, foldout map, it’s a friend-at-your-side guide to everything a visitor sees when strolling through the park: the innovative gardens and their thousands of plants from around the world; the architecture, both old and new; and a neighborhood whose lively history includes the birth of the railroads, the Manhattan Project, S & M clubs, and the legendary Tenth Avenue Cowboy.